CosmOS-Creators/docs/sites/demo/memory/protection.rst

 protection regions either during initialization or runtime of the operating system.
 This is an optional feature and can be deactivated with the switch module.
 The memory protection does not need any other special configuration and it is based on the memory mapping sections.
-For more information please read the memory protection section in the CosmOS whitepaper.
+For more information please read the memory protection section in the :ref:`about_whitepaper`.

 Configuration
 --------------